bagdanov/segmented_object_recognition/color_name_recognizer/README.md

 > Larlus.
 "Learning color names for real-world applications."
 IEEE
 > Transactions on Image Processing, 2009.

+## Dependencies

+You will need a modern installation of Python 2.7 (it should work on 3.X as well).
+Other than that, `numpy` and `scikit-learn` should be the only external dependencies.
+If you are running an Anaconda installation, you should have more than everything you need.

 ## Running the pipeline

 The simplest way to run the pipeline with default parameters is to